iWaraxe/Spring-AI-OpenAI-Basics/README.md

-# Spring AI OpenAI Basics
+# L2ChatModel - Spring AI ChatModel Fundamentals

-A comprehensive tutorial repository demonstrating Spring AI integration with multiple AI providers.
+A comprehensive tutorial repository for Lecture 2 of the Spring AI Mastery course, demonstrating Spring AI ChatModel integration with multiple AI providers.
 This repository contains 17 progressive branches, each showcasing different aspects of AI integration in Spring Boot applications.

 ## 🚀 Overview